-Each May, the United States’ Asian Pacific American Heritage Month celebrates the achievements, progress, and inclusion of people and cultures from over 50 countries and island nations.
+Each May, Asian American and Pacific Islander Heritage Month (AAPIHM) celebrates the achievements, progress, and inclusion of people and cultures from over 50 countries and island nations.

 Originating in a congressional bill in 1978 and presented by President Jimmy Carter to commemorate the anniversary of the Transcontinental railroad, Asian Pacific American Heritage Week was expanded in 1992 by Congress and President H.W.
 Bush to the entirety of May.
 Communities and schools across the country celebrate with cultural events that honor the achievements of Asian and Pacific Islander Americans.
 Often, the only topic presented in schools is Asian immigrant involvement in constructing the Transcontinental railroad, but Asian Pacific American history goes well beyond just one event.
 Consider showcasing to students the perspectives of Chinese, Japanese, South Asian, Southeast Asian, Central Asian, Micronesian, Melanesian, Polynesian (including Hawaii), and Filipino Americans in history and celebrate individuals who have had amazing achievements!